caleb531/imessage-conversation-analyzer/README.md

 | `is_from_me` | Boolean | Whether the attachment was sent by you (`True`) or the other person (`False`) |

 #### `participants`

+A list of all participants in the conversation other than you (the host user).

 | Column | Type | Description |
 | :--- | :--- | :--- |